Bouaziz-aitd/Kab_Taqbaylit_Tesseract_OCR/README.md

 ## Known Limitations
 - Numbers: Limited training data
-- Some old less used characters such as "Г" equivalent to "ɣ" and "ţ" equivalent to "tt"
+- May miss some old less used characters such as "Г" equivalent to "ɣ" and "ţ" equivalent to "tt"
 - Performance degrades with poor scan quality
 - Best results on printed text (not handwritten)